Lake Tahoe Region Explained: South and North Lake Tahoe, Plus Everything in Between

 Reno is home to a variety of recreation activities including both seasonal and year-round.
 In the summer, Reno locals can be found near three major bodies of water: the Truckee River, Sparks Marina Park, and Pyramid Lake.
 The Truckee River that originates at Lake Tahoe, flows west to east through the center of downtown Reno before terminating at Pyramid Lake to the north.
 Reno is about 50 miles / 80 km from Tahoe City and 58 miles / 94 km from South Lake Tahoe.

 The Reno-Sparks metro area has over 100 hotels, motels, and casino resorts with something to suit every budget.
 About 68% of the properties are in the economy category.
 There are 5 properties that are really big and have over 1,000 rooms each.
 The largest is Grand Sierra Resort with nearly 2,000 rooms, followed Silver Legacy and Peppermill.

 Skiing in the South and North Lake Tahoe Region

 The Lake Tahoe region boasts 15 downhill alpine ski resorts.
 Only three of them are within the Lake Tahoe basin itself and afford breathtaking views of Lake Tahoe.
-They are Heavenly Mountain Resort on the South Shore, Homewood on the West Shore and Diamond Peak on the North Shore.
+They are Heavenly Mountain Resort in South Lake Tahoe, Homewood on the West Shore and Diamond Peak in North Lake Tahoe.
 Heavenly Mountain Resort is the largest ski resort around Lake Tahoe and on the west coast of the United States.
 Some of the other ski resorts offer partial lake views or unfortunately, no lake view at all.
 However, all of them have a great snowfall record and the renowned Lake Tahoe region vibe!